surajajency/generator-wp-plugin/README.md

 ## Getting started
 1. Make sure you have [yo](https://github.com/yeoman/yo) installed: `npm install -g yo`
-2. Install the generator: `npm install -g generator-wordpress-plugin`
+2. Install the generator: `npm install -g generator-wp-plugin`
-3. Run: `yo wordpress-plugin`
+3. Run: `yo wp-plugin`
 4. Provide the information as it is required

 ## Contributing